oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 # Artefacts of the Cold War
 A collection of =/- 10 artefacts collected by me, which are focussed on the tensions between the Eastern and Western fronts during memorable/important moments in the Cold War.
 These artefacts vary from posters to drawings to images.

-You should include a short introduction about your artefact here.
-Keep in mind: there is space in the metadata (below) to include the 'formal' or 'physical' description.
-In your [Research](#Research-h1) section (even lower below) you can expand on the context, history and relevant information for the audience.
-This little introduction here should have a short, overview quality.
-Just enough to give a clear overview, before getting into details.

 ## Metadata
 | Tag | Data |
 |--|--|